ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

-# Linode Development Workflow
+# Linode Installation and Debugging

 When developing SkotOS and SkotOS-based apps/games on a Linode server, there are particular operations you'll want to accomplish.
 You may also want to know just how the server was installed.

-NOTE: eventually all of the ":10080" URLs need to get remapped to something better.
-Working on it.
+NOTE: these notes currently assume the RWOT-related changes from mid-February of 2021 have been merged.

-## Installation
+## Installation - "Plain" SkotOS

-For Linode, you can use the Linode Stackscript found in SkotOS/dev_scripts/linode_stackscript.sh.
+For basic SkotOS Linode, you can use the Linode Stackscript found in SkotOS/dev_scripts/linode_stackscript.sh.
 Copy it into a StackScript in your account, then launch a new Linode based on it.

 You can use the 2GB next-to-smallest Linode size for early development, but you'll want a size bigger before long &mdash; or even larger, depending on your number of users or workload.
 DGD isn't all that memory- or CPU-hungry, but these are very small instances.
 I see MariaDB die from low memory on Nanode-sized instances even with minimal load, so I do not recommend them.

 You'll need to allocate two DNS names - one for the "client" (the actual DGD game and Orchil) and one for "login" (thin-auth.)
 I recommend doing this as you create the Linode, if possible.
 DNS propagation can be annoying, so don't create it with a different IP address earlier.
-And some processes like to make sure their allocated DNS name works, so it's not a good idea to just not create them.
+If this isn't done correctly then LetsEncrypt Certbot will have trouble creating security certificates for you, which can mean HTTPS doesn't work.
+That's a serious problem &mdash; a lot of basic operations require HTTPS.

+Once your Stackscript has run successfully you can go to the "login" hostname you set up.
+There should be an administrative user named "skott" with the password you gave when setting up your Linode.
+You should also be able to SSH in as root or "skotos" to that hostname with any SSH key or password you set up.
+Note that the SkotOS password (also used for the database and a few other things) need not be the same as any root password you gave Linode.

+## Installation - SkotOS-Based Apps with a DGD Manifest

+Newer-style SkotOS apps use SkotOS in modular pieces and replace them as desired via [DGD manifest files](https://github.com/ChatTheatre/dgd-tools/).
+In those cases, there's an app Git repo separate from the base SkotOS repo.
+We'll use RWOT as an example since it's the only one that currently exists as of Feb 2021.

+Such an app will normally have its own Stackscript, which may download and run the normal SkotOS stackscript.
+RWOT's is called "rwot_stackscript.sh", for instance.

+You'll still need at least a 2GB Linode, sometimes larger, for SkotOS-derived applications, especially if they use thin-auth for authentication.

+You'll need to allocate at least two DNS names, as above.
+RWOT requires three names (rwot.domain, rwot-login.domain, meet.domain).
+And in general, applications that use a local installation of Jitsi will need a domain for it.

+The Linode script needs to install everything required, so it will install the DGD tools and dgd-manifest as part of that.

+Once your Stackscript has run successfully you can go to the "login" hostname you set up.
+There should be an administrative user named "skott" with the password you gave when setting up your Linode.
+You should also be able to SSH in as root or "skotos" to that hostname with any SSH key or password you set up.
+Note that the SkotOS password (also used for the database and a few other things) need not be the same as any root password you gave Linode.

+## Debugging

+You can see quite a few of the logfiles in realtime if you run /var/skotos/dev_scripts/stackscript/show_all_logs.sh.
+This shows the DGD logfile, websocket tunnel logs and auth server logs.

+For more granularity about what goes where, keep reading.

-### The Boot Process
+### Monitoring the Boot Process

 When you first start your Linode, it will be setting up all kinds of infrastructure from web servers to websocket tunnels to DGD itself.
 This takes time.

 The output of the Linode setup script will be in \~root/standup.log.
+A Manifest-based app like RWOT may also have an additional log (RWOT's: rwot_standup.log) also found in \~root.

 After that, the DGD game server will take some time, around ten minutes, to boot up.
-You can find its logfile in /var/log/dgd_server.out.
+You can find its logfile in /var/log/dgd/server.out.
 There will be a "boot complete" message when it's done.
-Any port-10080 URL is going to be unstable or not available until DGD is booted and ready.
+Any URL served by DGD (anything after you hit "play") is going to be unstable or not available until DGD is booted and ready.

-Here's what the successful end of that output looks like in /var/log/dgd_server.out:
+Here's what the successful end of that output looks like in /var/log/dgd/server.out:

 ~~~
 Jan 19 11:44:55 ** debug:Socials:Verbs:T:tip :: set_disabled(1)